CommanderBuffin/introsde-2017-assignment-1/README.md

 }
 ```

-The following code use the people.xsd schema to read people.xml file and unmarshal it to generate PeopleType, PersonType and ActivityType objects and prints them
+The following code uses the people.xsd schema to read people.xml file and unmarshal it to generate PeopleType, PersonType and ActivityType objects and prints them

 ```Java
 public PeopleType unMarshall(File xmlDocument) {